akashgangadharan/Excel_Dashboards/Sales Performance Metrics/README.md

 # 📊📈📉Sales Performaance Dashboard

 This is an Interactive Excel Dashboard.
 It not only looks good but also provides lot of insights.<br />
+The reason I chose Excel because it comes already installed in your machine. <br />
+You dont have to worry whether the user will have Excel or not as opposed to other Visualization Software.
 It is created on a Dummy Data.

-Please reach out to me if you need password to edit the file.
+Please reach out to me if you need `password` to edit the file.

 Also don't forget to upvote if you like my work!